VasylZalizetskiy/QuickCalc-3D_Results/README.md

 # QuickCalc-3D_Results
-MFC project with OPENGL graphics and dynamic library which contains an assembler insertion.
+MFC project with OpenGL graphics and dynamic library which contains an assembler insertion.